This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 This program focuses on recent trends and changes to wage laws and discuss potential solutions for dealing with the changing landscape of wage laws.
 The presenters, Lori Armstrong Halber and Gregory D. Hanscom are both from Fisher Phillips, a national labor and employment firm, and members of the firm’s wage and hour practice group with significant experience counseling clients on and litigating cases involving federal, state and local wage laws.
 The program untangles the complex web of wage laws and presents this information in a practical and user-friendly format.

-Lori regularly provides preventive counseling and training for executives, supervisors and employees on topics such as harassment prevention, the respectful workplace, effective communication, performance management, diversity and inclusion and union avoidance.
+A frequent author and speaker, Lori regularly provides preventive counselling and training for executives, supervisors and employees on topics such as harassment prevention, the respectful workplace, effective communication and leadership, performance management, diversity and inclusion, and union avoidance.
+Clients describe her highly interactive training as engaging, entertaining and informative.

 Greg Hanscom is an associate in the Philadelphia office with a practice devoted to representing employers in a wide array of litigation and non-litigation matters.
 Greg’s litigation practice focuses, in part, on discrimination claims brought under various federal, state and local statutes including Title VII of the Civil Rights Act, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), the Pennsylvania Human Relations Act, the New Jersey Law Against Discrimination, and the Philadelphia Fair Practices Ordinance.